duEuler/duFoundation/replit.md

 - July 4, 2025.
 Created advanced uninstall system with detailed manifest tracking and foundation-uninstall command
 - July 4, 2025.
 Added /foundation/uninstall web interface and API endpoint for uninstallation
 - July 4, 2025.
 Implemented manifest-based tracking to record all installation changes for precise removal
+- July 4, 2025.
+Reorganized file structure: moved foundation-remove and foundation-uninstall commands to foundation/ directory
+- July 4, 2025.
+Updated all paths and references to work with new organized structure
+- July 4, 2025.
+Created virgin state App.tsx that shows welcome message when Foundation not installed
 ```

 ## User Preferences